GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-google-compute-engine/index.md

 already familiar with basic Phoenix web development.
 It also requires the PostgreSQL database to be installed on your local development workstation.

 This tutorial was updated in January 2019 to cover Phoenix 1.4, Distillery 2.0, and connecting Ecto to a Cloud SQL database.
+It was updated in July 2019 to improve the build procedure and cover changes in Distillery 2.1.

 ## Before you begin